 The discovery call is there to see if you and your potential designer would be a match made in heaven.

 On your side, this is a chance to create a list of questions to ask the designer, especially if you are planning to get on discovery calls with more than 1 designer.
-I’ve put some questions together you could ask at the bottom of this blog post.

 3. What happens after the discovery call

 Most designers will send you a proposal.
 A proposal is either a document or a webpage where they go over what was discussed in the call, and provide you with additional information about the project.

 Now some designers tend to work with a very small number of clients at a time so sometimes it might take 3-4 months before the project can officially start, so reaching out to a designer early is always a good idea.